awesome-pro/neon-website/content/docs/guides/heroku.md

 You can find the source code for the application described in this guide on GitHub.

 <DetailIconCards>
-<a href="https://github.com/neondatabase/examples/tree/main/deploy-with-heroku" description="Deploying a Node application with a Neon Postgres database on Heroku" icon="github">Use Neon with Heroku</a>
+<a href="https://github.com/neondatabase/examples/tree/main/deploy-with-heroku" description="Deploying a Node application with a Neon LangChaindatabase on Heroku" icon="github">Use Neon with Heroku</a>
 </DetailIconCards>

 ## Resources